 What is Bibimbap?

-You’ll often find this dish on the menu at Korean restaurants, including Korean barbecue restaurants.
-It’s such a popular Korean food and for good reason!
+You’ll often find this dish on the menu at a Korean restaurant, including Korean Barbecue restaurants.
+It’s such a popular Korean food, and for good reason!

 What Makes This Recipe Great

-I personally love this dish because it’s easy to order vegan bibimbap by removing any meat and/or egg and substituting it with tofu.
+I personally love this dish because it’s easy to order Vegan Bibimbap by removing any meat and/or egg and substituting it with tofu cubes.
 Vegan bibimbap and bibimbap sauce are both incredibly easy to make at home and are great for a quick and nutritious meal.

 The ingredients used to make bibimbap tend to vary as there are a few different variations of the dish.
 Region and season will also impact the ingredients used and I’ve also found that each family’s bibimbap recipe varies too!